V4Fire/Client/src/components/base/b-router/README.md

 });
 ```

-The router saves scroll coordinates every time it moves to another route to restore position with "back/forward" cases.
+The router saves the scroll coordinates each time it changes to a different route to re-establish its position with `back/forward` options.

 #### Redirecting to another route

-We can specify logic when one route will automatically redirect to another.
+We can specify logic when one route will be automatically redirected to another.

 ```js
 export default {